BxCppDev/BxBoostSerializationTests/README.rst

 ==================================

-This   projects  contains   some   program   which  explicitely   test functionalities from the Boost/Serialization  library.
+This   projects  contains   some   programs   which  explicitely   test functionalities from the Boost/Serialization  library.
 The goal is to help to investigate  and solve issues when new versions  of both Boost and compiler are released.